 In 2008, the College of Saint Benedict received an anonymous gift to establish the Marie and Robert Jackson Fellows Program.
-Nine students with varying majors, interests, and experience are selected through an application and interview process to be part of a cohort of Jackson Fellows.
+Ten to twelve students with varying majors, interests, and experience are selected through an application and interview process to be part of a cohort of Jackson Fellows.
 Each Fellow serves at a community site for the summer.
-All nine fellowships involve civic engagement and work devoted to improving community life through political or non-political service activities.
+All fellowships involve civic engagement and work devoted to improving community life.
 The diversity of the site placements and the type of work and leadership required from each Jackson Fellow serves to create a rich, vibrant, and holistic learning environment.

 Front row (left to right): Sinloria Macrae, Daniela Mejia, Dale Larson (Friend of Jackson Fellows), Mary Catherine Steenberge , Paige Merwin, Kaitlyn Ludlow, Stacey Guzman, & Gabrielle Harvey.
 Back row (left to right): Angie Schmidt Whitney (Co-Director), Morgan Thole, Morgan Durbin, Matthew Burgstahler, William Harren, Lincoln Mullings, & Matt Lindstrom (Co-Director).

 Stacey Guzman: Restorative Justice and Community Action

 Gabrielle Harvey: Christian Cupboard

 Lincoln Mullings: Be the Match